samgeekman/samsdayzobjectfinder/content/about.md

 No more having to remember obscure object names, and the ability to browse by category, and search for items like 'large snow rocks'.

-Developed by SamGeekMan.
+Developed by Samgeekman.

+Much appreciation to [Bauvdel](https://bauv.dev/) for developing a massively timesaving screenshot tool to make my life easier.

 **Errors and suggestions**

-There will be errors in spelling and taxonomy - all this was done by hand!
+There will be errors in spelling and taxonomy - all this was done by hand.
 Report errors in the [Discord](https://discord.com/channels/1414751279548203008/1414754388064604220).